Aaron-Thomas-Blessen/CodeCrypt/README.md

 3. If you are new then click on the [Join here](https://codecrypt-b591f.web.app/signup) button to signup.

-4. Now you will be redirected to the [Study page](https://codecrypt-b591f.web.app/study) where you can select which algorithm you want to study like RSA, AES, DES, SHA.
-It has indepth information about Encryption, Decryption and Key Generation of that particular algorithm along with youtuve videos.
+4. Now you will be redirected to the [Study page](https://codecrypt-b591f.web.app/study) where you can select which algorithm you want to study like RSA, AES, DES, or SHA.
+It has in-depth information about Encryption, Decryption, and Key Generation of that particular algorithm along with YouTube videos.

-5. To Encrypt and Decrypt using Codecrypt click on [Encrypt](https://codecrypt-b591f.web.app/encrypt) or [Decrypt](https://codecrypt-b591f.web.app/decrypt) button.
+5. To Encrypt and Decrypt using Codecrypt click on the [Encrypt](https://codecrypt-b591f.web.app/encrypt) or [Decrypt](https://codecrypt-b591f.web.app/decrypt) button.

-6. In Encrption and Decryption, you can choose from a 5 different types of data encyption and decryption which are text, file, audio, image and video.
+6. In Encryption and Decryption, you can choose from 5 different types of data encryption and decryption which are text, file, audio, image, and video.

-7. Then select what type of algorithm to use, AES, RSA, DES or SHA.
+7. Then select what type of algorithm to use, AES, RSA, DES, or SHA.

-8. Copy the parameters from the encrypt page and send them to your frind for him to try.
+8. Copy the parameters from the encrypted page and send them to your friend for him to try.

 9. Or use the parameters to find the Encrypted Data.